 Blue Bay Dive Resort, Bangka Island, Sulawesi

-Blue Bay Divers is a small boutique resort located on the tiny Sahaung Island next to Bangka, the world-acclaimed diving destination off the northeast coast.
-The resort consists of a limited number of ocean-front accommodation options nestled on a small patch of emerald green forest, white-sand beaches, and turquoise lagoons.
+Blue Bay Divers is a small boutique resort located on the tiny Sahaung Island next to Bangka, the world-reknowned dive destination off the northeast coast of Sulawesi.
+The resort consists of a limited number of ocean-front accommodations nestled into a small patch of emerald green forest, white-sand beaches, and turquoise lagoons.

 The resort offers an all-inclusive formula with three delicious meals a day prepared with fresh, locally sourced ingredients.
 It is a secluded haven right in the heart of one of the most beautiful diving locations in the world, perfect for a week or more of world-class scuba diving and unparalleled tranquillity.

 Prepare your underwater camera and polish your macro lenses if you’re planning a diving holiday in Lembeh.
-The Lembeh Strait, the stretch of water enclosed between Northeast Sulawesi and Lembeh Island, is home to some of the smallest, oddest, most eccentric inhabitants of the coral reefs.
+The Lembeh Strait, the stretch of water enclosed between Northeast Sulawesi and Lembeh Island, is home to some of the smallest, oddest, most eccentric inhabitants of the ocean.

-Divers headed to the Lembeh Strait are avid collectors of sightings, carefully registering everything they spot amidst the flourishing corals.
-Sharpen your vision and defog your mask carefully before the dives and you could spot pygmy seahorse, frogfish in hundreds of different colors and patterns, colorful nudibranchs, and even the elusive sea dragons.
+Divers headed to the Lembeh Strait are avid collectors of sightings, carefully registering everything they spot.
+Sharpen your vision and defog your mask carefully before the dives and you could spot pygmy seahorses, frogfish in hundreds of different colors and patterns, colorful nudibranchs, multitudes of octopus, and even the elusive sea dragons.

 Portulano Dive Resort, Batangas, Philippines

 The perfect tropical hideaway to relax in and do some unforgettable dives in the Philippines, Portulano Dive Resort features a limited number of sea-view rooms surrounded by lush tropical forest.
-Each room, built respecting the local style and vibe, provides a welcoming atmosphere while offering all the home comforts you need for a super relaxing stay.
-The rooms are air-conditioned or equipped with fans, comfortable beds, and clean towels.
+Each room, built respecting the local style and vibe, provides a welcoming atmosphere while offering all the comforts you need for a relaxing stay.
+The rooms are air-conditioned or equipped with fans, and feature comfortable beds and clean towels.

-The resort offers scuba diving, snorkeling trips, and stand up paddle surfing excursions to admire the breathtaking landscapes and coastline.
-The emphasis is on relaxation and well being and the resort serves its signature meals with options for vegans, vegetarians, or anyone with specific intolerances.
+The resort offers scuba diving, snorkeling trips, and stand-up paddle surfing excursions to admire the breathtaking landscapes and coastline.
+The emphasis is on relaxation and well being and the resort serves its signature meals with options for vegans, vegetarians, or anyone with specific requirements.

 Ohh no - we couldn't find any matches.
 Leave a comment below to let us know about the mistake